arklid/DeBlob2Resigner/README.md

-# DeBlob2Resigner
+# DeBlob2 Checksum Resigner

-De Blob 2 Checksum Resigner
+This tool resigns DeBlob 2 (Xbox360 perhaps other) savegames with the correct CRC32 checksum.